jgifford82/phase-1-project/README.md

 ## What is it?
 - **Magical and fun!**
 - Users can use this application to search for spells using a submit form.
-The returned data will be a list of spell names and clickable links, which lead to sepll details.
+The returned data will be a list of spell names and descriptions.
+The spell names are also clickable links that which lead to more spell details.

 - Users can submit their name in a form, which will display a personalized greeting.